Alex-MobileApps/preferred-paths/README.md

 from preferred_path import PreferredPath
 ```

-Each criteria is a function that returns a 'score' (non-scaled) for visiting that node (higher scores are preferred).
+Each criteria is a function that returns a non-scaled 'score' (scores are automatically scaled during the algorithm) for visiting that node (higher scores are preferred).

-These functions must be able to take 3 arguments:
+These functions must be able to take 4 arguments:
 - current location
 - next location
 - previously visited nodes
+- target node

 Different weights are given to each criteria to determine the overall scores for each potential next node.